hed-standard/hed-python/README.md

 may also be used for contributions.
 Usually these updates should be made to the `develop` branch, not the `master`.

+#### Local Settings Storage
+Cached Schemas by default are stored in "home/.hedtools/" Location of "home" directory varies by OS.

+Use hed.schema.set_cache_directory to change the location.
+The HED cache can be shared across processes.

 ### Other links of interest